access-ci-org/access-oauth-mapfile/docs/README.md

 request one by following the instructions at https://allocations-api.access-ci.org/acdb, Clicking on the "Generate APIKEY" link, and then perform the following steps:

 Open an operations request ticket at: [https://operations.access-ci.org/open-operations-request/](https://operations.access-ci.org/open-operations-request/).
 You will have to login first.

 In the "Request Title" enter "Allocations API-KEY installation request" In the "Description" enter:

-     "Please install the following HASH for agent spacct on resource <ACCESS RESOURCE NAME>"
+     "Please install the following HASH for agent spacct on resource <ACCESS INFO RESOURCEID>"
      <YOUR HASH>
      "on server https://allocations-api.access-ci.org/acdb/"

-If you are accessing the API for an ACCESS allocated resource, provide the official ACDB Resource Name, like "expanse.sdsc.access-ci.org".
-If you are are testing the access-oauth-mapfile tool, or accessing mapping information for some other reason, provide the fully qualified hostname that will access the API as the ACDB Resource Name.
-The resource name you give here will be used as the XA-RESOURCE in the access-oauth-mapfile configuration, acting as the API Client ID and does not limit which resources mappings can be looked up with API calls.
-ACCESS's active ACDB Resource Names are listed at:
+If you are accessing the API for an ACCESS allocated resource, provide the official ACDB Info ResourceID, like "expanse.sdsc.access-ci.org".
+If you are are testing the access-oauth-mapfile tool, or accessing mapping information for some other reason, provide the fully qualified hostname that this tool will run on.
+The Info ResourceID you provide is passed to the API in the XA-RESOURCE header and represents an API Client ID.
+All clients can access mappings for all resources, and which resource you want to retrieve mappings for is configured separately.
+Lookup official Info ResourceIDs here:

 * https://operations-api.access-ci.org/wh2/cider/v1/access-active/?format=html&sort=latest_status